sourcegraph/handbook/content/support/customer-support-onboarding.md

 	* ProductBoard (managed by our product team and we may sometimes need access to understand feedback from customers relevant to support)
 	* Jira Service Desk (our legacy tool for support cases and some good examples to look through)
 	* Zendesk (our current tool for support!)
-* Verify you are in the following Slack channels (and join them if not) -- if you have any questions about the purpose or value of a particular channel (not all of them have updated descriptions or topics), ask in #customer-support-chat.
+* Verify you are in the following Slack channels (and join them if not) -- if you have any questions about the purpose or value of a particular channel (not all of them have updated descriptions or topics), ask in #customer-support-internal.
 It’s a lot of channels and can feel super overwhelming.
 Sometimes it helps to use Slack’s section functionality so you can organize all of them by those you need to pay attention to more frequently vs those you can look at whenever.
 	* Team channels
-		* customer-support-chat: This is where we collaborate with each other!
+		* customer-support-internal: This is where we collaborate with each other!
 		* customer-support: This is our channel where we collaborate with those outside of the team
 		* ce: This is where our CE teammates (and sometimes us) collaborate with folks outside of the team about things that are relevant to both CEs and CSEs or just CEs
-		* ce-team-chat: This is similar to #customer-support-chat, but also includes the CEs.
-Most of our chatter is in #customer-support-chat, but if it’s chatter AND relevant to our CE counterparts, post here.
+		* ce-internal: This is similar to #customer-support-internal, but also includes the CEs.
+Most of our chatter is in #customer-support-internal, but if it’s chatter AND relevant to our CE counterparts, post here.
 		* customer-updates: Where folks post updates about specific customers
 		* docs: This is a channel run by product (they are accountable for our official documentation), but we will likely be in here a lot collaborating as we start to help with docs
 		* feedback: Where the NPS (net promoter score) bot posts responses from customers, we post feedback manually we get from other interactions (like support cases) -- sometimes a NPS response indicates a customer is having a support issue
 	* All the super important company channels to stay informed of what is happening: #general, #handbook, #hiring, #progress, #rfcs, #any-question, #thanks, #buddies, #analytics
 	* Whichever of the social channels strike your fancy, for example: #books, #cooking, #kids-of-sourcegraph, #pets-of-sourcegraph, #random, #side-project, #ted-talks, #today-i-learned, #trash-tv (this is definitely not an exhaustive list)
-	* All the product/engineering channels (it can be hard to stay up on all of them all the time, but that is what our daily captain’s log ritual is meant to help with): #dev-ops (probably most important since this seems to the channel where we post about 🔥 emergency issues), #dev-announce, #dev-chat, #dev-rel, #security-chat, #backend-platform, #batch-changes, #code-insights-chat, #code-intel, #core-application, #design, #developer-experience, #distributioneers, #eng-pulse, #extensibility-chat, #frontend-platform-chat, #product, #web-chat
+	* All the product/engineering channels (it can be hard to stay up on all of them all the time, but that is what our daily captain’s log ritual is meant to help with): #dev-ops (probably most important since this seems to the channel where we post about 🔥 emergency issues), #dev-announce, #dev-chat, #dev-rel, #security, #backend-platform, #batch-changes, #code-insights, #code-intel, #core-application, #design, #developer-experience, #distributioneers, #eng-pulse, #extensibility, #frontend-platform, #product
-	* All the other team channels so we can see what is going on with all of our teammates across the company and pitch in when we think we might add value: #it-tech-ops, #marketing, #people-ops, #sales, #sales-chat, #sales-ops, #sales-resources
+	* All the other team channels so we can see what is going on with all of our teammates across the company and pitch in when we think we might add value: #it-tech-ops, #marketing, #people-ops, #sales, #sales-internal, #sales-ops, #sales-resources
 	* All the channels that could have support issues reported in them: ALL the #support- and #trial- channels … there are a lot of them, #twitter (we will have a workflow set-up for marketing to alert us if we need to engage, but it’s still good to be aware as time allows) -- these will be linked to Zendesk, so we don’t monitor these as much as be sure we have quick access when we need to engage in a thread
-	* Feel free to browse all the channels and join anything else that looks relevant or interesting to you and share with the rest of the team in #customer-support-chat
+	* Feel free to browse all the channels and join anything else that looks relevant or interesting to you and share with the rest of the team in #customer-support-internal
 * Join the following developer communities to help make sure folks talking about Sourcegraph are getting their questions answered:
 	* Gopher Slack community.
 Gophers Slack is a thriving, real-time messaging community.
 If you are looking to get immediate answers to questions or join in the conversation about Go with other Gophers, this is the place to be.
-Post in #customer-support-chat so a member of the team can add you.
+Post in #customer-support-internal so a member of the team can add you.
 You will need to join with your personal email address so our presence feels helpful and not sales-y.
 * Read [Our ABC’s Always Be Coding](https://about.sourcegraph.com/blog/our-abcs-always-be-coding-childrens-book/).
 It’s just cute and so why not!?
 It’s also a great source of inspiration when trying to simplify complex ideas.